-Major: Business Administration Degree Awarded: Master of Business Administration (MBA) Calendar Type: Quarter Minimum Required Credits: 49.0 Classification of Instructional Programs (CIP) code: 52.0101 Standard Occupational Classification (SOC) code: 11-1021
+Major: Business Administration

+Classification of Instructional Programs (CIP) code: 52.0201 Standard Occupational Classification (SOC) code: 11-1021

 The Executive MBA program is designed to equip driven and determined executives, entrepreneurs and professionals to be leaders and changemakers focused on real-world solutions.
 Students have an average of 15 years of professional experience (and a minimum of seven years), are currently in managerial or managerial-track positions and possess a demonstrated mastery of problem-solving and the ability to perform at a high level.
 Working within an intimate cohort with diverse experiences and backgrounds, Executive MBA students complete a robust, cross-disciplinary, hybrid plan of study with an emphasis on strategic leadership and business solutions.
 Throughout the program, students collaborate in high-performance teams, which enable them to gain diverse perspectives and learn new strategies for problem-solving.
 The program includes comprehensive leadership self-assessment tools, including an executive coach to help design and implement a personal career development plan and reinforce leadership skills.
 During the program, students will have the opportunity to choose electives from an array of contemporary interdisciplinary courses.